At least 20 killed after 5.9-magnitude earthquake hits southwestern Pakistan – KION546

 By Sophia Saifi and Azaz Syed, CNN

-At least 20 people were killed and more than 300 injured after a 5.9-magnitude earthquake hit southwestern Pakistan in the early hours of Thursday, local authorities said.
+At least 20 people, including seven children, were killed and more than 300 injured after a 5.9-magnitude earthquake hit southwestern Pakistan in the early hours of Thursday, local authorities said.

-The quake struck near the remote, mountainous city of Harnai in Balochistan province at about 3 a.m. local time, according to the US Geological Survey (USGS).
+The quake struck near the remote, mountainous Harnai district of Balochistan province at about 3 a.m. local time, according to the US Geological Survey (USGS).

 The USGS initially measured the quake at 5.7 magnitude, but revised it to 5.9 a few hours later.
 It also revised the depth from 20.8 kilometers (12.9 miles) to 9 kilometers (5.6 miles).

-Harnai is located in a rural area and not easily accessible, welfare organization Edhi Foundation told CNN.
+Harnai’s rural location makes it difficult to access, welfare organization Edhi Foundation told CNN.

 The last time a major earthquake hit Balochistan was in September 2013.
 A 7.7-magnitude quake struck the remote, sparsely populated area of Awaran, killing at least 330 people and injuring 445 others.